diserafi/SDG/README.md

 ## Example of use
 - `demo1.m`     : example of use of SDG on the Brown badly-scaled function;
-- `demo2.m`     : example of use of SDG for training a linear classifier;
+- `demo2.m`     : example of use of SDG for training a linear classifier.

 Subfolder `Demo_files`
 - `brown.m`     : Brown badly-scaled function;